 The Wired Group’s primary revenue stream comes from our service as expert witnesses on behalf of consumer, business, and environmental advocates in monopoly regulatory proceedings.
 In these proceedings we review utility applications, conduct discovery, develop testimony, respond to discovery on testimony, assist with settlement negotiations, appear in hearings, and help develop briefs.
-Wired Group associates have testified in dozens of cases in 10 states, achieving an 85% success rate (defined as a favorable regulatory decision or negotiated settlement) against long odds.
+Wired Group associates have testified in scores of cases in 15 states, achieving an 85% success rate (defined as a favorable regulatory decision or negotiated settlement) against long odds.

 The Wired Group is the only consulting firm to have completed comprehensive, unbiased performance evaluations of smart meter and grid modernization project benefits and costs post-deployment.
 Wired Group associates have completed two of only three such evaluations ever conducted (the third was conducted by the California PUC’s Department of Ratepayer Advocacy).
 These evaluations were the starting point for the Smart Grid Hype & Reality book, and are publicly available on the Reference Work page.
 (Look for Xcel Energy and Duke Energy deployment evaluations.)